mmarczyk363/RCB_compare/README.md

 We propose a new metric, Treatment Efficacy Score (TES) that can capture the relative efficacy of one treatment over the other.
 We explored three different methods to calculate TES:

-•	Weighted two-sample Kolmogorov-Smirnov test (wKS)
+•	Weighted two-sample Kolmogorov-Smirnov test (wKS) - recommended

 •	Density ratio of RCB scores from two treatments (DensRatio)